zephraph/notes/Projects/Pre-publish plugin.md

 Getting back to this, I've made a bit of progress.
 Essentially I'm creating a meta-plugin here, that other plugins can interact with.
 So there are a few base things I need to do.

-1. When the publish plugin has loaded
+1. When the publish plugin has loaded, [[monkey-patching|monkey-patch]] the `apiRequest` function to be able to intercept/alter uploads and `apiUploadFile` to be able to hook into before/after the file is published
+2. When either of the above methods are called emit an event that other plugins can hook into
+3. When this plugin is unloaded clean everything up.